English

 Welcome to the English information page

-We hope you find the information useful.
-If you have any suggestions or queries regarding this page please contact Mrs G Farrimond (KS1 English Lead) or Ms M Lalsing (KS2 English Lead)
+If you have any suggestions or queries regarding this page please contact Miss L Parker (KS1 English Lead) or Miss R Sheth (KS2 English Lead)

-- We are striving to become a 'Reading School' and we want to promote reading at every turn!
+• We are striving to become a 'Reading School' and we want to promote reading at every turn!
 We want our children to have a real love and passion for reading at every age across school.

-- We launch several St Stephen's Reading Challenges throughout the school year to help support and promote reading at home.
+• We launch several St Stephen's Reading Challenges throughout the school year to help support and promote reading at home.
 Alongside this you will have opportunities to attend 'Reading Come and Watch Me Learn' events in your child's class.
 This will give you some helpful tips on how to support your child's reading.

-- We have a fantastic '100 books to read before you leave St Stephens' reading area in school which all children access and enjoy.
+• We have a fantastic '100 books to read before you leave St Stephens' reading area in school which all children access and enjoy.
 The purpose of this area is to allow children to read and enjoy a large selection and range of quality and highly recommended books on the comfort of our new sofa!

-- Please ensure that you are listening to your child read at home.
+• Please ensure that you are listening to your child read at home.
 They have a reading journal where you can comment and sign your name.
 For Key Stage 2 there are also suggested questions that you might ask your child to see if they have understood their reading book.

-- If you are available to help support reading in school please speak to your child’s class teacher.
+• If you are available to help support reading in school please speak to your child’s class teacher.
 Many thanks for your support.

-- 'Reading for Pleasure' is our BIG focus as a school and we need your support with this as much as possible!
+• 'Reading for Pleasure' is our BIG focus as a school and we need your support with this as much as possible!

-- Please encourage your child to access a huge variety of online books using the SORA app that we have recently subscribed to.
+• Please encourage your child to access a huge variety of online books using the SORA app that we have recently subscribed to.
 Your child has been shown in school how to access this online library.
 Please ask your child's class teacher if they need to be reminded of their login details.

-- We have implemented our Spellings Scheme this year from Year 2 up to Year 6.
+• We have implemented our Spellings Scheme this year from Year 2 up to Year 6.
 This will ensure spelling rules are taught at appropriate stages and that progression is seamless from one year group to the next.

 How can parents get involved?

-- Attend one of our regular workshops!
-(See newsletters for more information)
+• Attend one of our regular workshops!
+(See newsletters for more information).

-- Enjoy a book, a comic, an online news report, a magazine with your child at home!
+• Enjoy a book, a comic, an online news report, a magazine with your child at home!
 Make it fun!

-- Read, read, read with your child daily!
+• Read, read, read with your child daily!

 Talk for Reading